ManiAm/RAG-Search/README.md

 ### Document Load and Split

-In the RAG-Talk project, the document ingestion pipeline begins with the use of `UnstructuredLoader`, a powerful utility from the `langchain_unstructured` module that supports a wide range of file formats—including `.txt`, `.pdf`, `.docx`, `.html`, and more.
+In the RAG-Talk project, the document ingestion pipeline begins with the use of `UnstructuredLoader`, a powerful utility from the `langchain_unstructured` module that supports a wide range of file formats-including `.txt`, `.pdf`, `.docx`, `.html`, and more.
 This loader automatically extracts clean, structured content from these formats without requiring manual parsing logic for each file type.
 This not only simplifies integration with various document sources but also ensures consistent and reliable text extraction across heterogeneous data formats, which is essential for robust RAG systems.

 After loading the documents, we use the `RecursiveCharacterTextSplitter` to divide the content into manageable chunks.
-This splitter intelligently breaks down long documents by recursively looking for natural split points—such as paragraph breaks or sentence boundaries—before resorting to fixed-size chunks.
+This splitter intelligently breaks down long documents by recursively looking for natural split points-such as paragraph breaks or sentence boundaries-before resorting to fixed-size chunks.

 We have configured the text splitter with a `chunk_size` of 1000 characters and a `chunk_overlap` of 200, which provides an effective balance between semantic coherence and retrieval performance.
-Each chunk contains up to 1000 characters, and the 200-character overlap ensures contextual continuity between adjacent chunks—minimizing the risk of splitting important information across chunk boundaries.
+Each chunk contains up to 1000 characters, and the 200-character overlap ensures contextual continuity between adjacent chunks-minimizing the risk of splitting important information across chunk boundaries.
 The optimal choice of `chunk_size` and `chunk_overlap` depends on several factors, including the capabilities of the embedding model, the structure of the source documents, and the target use case (e.g., semantic search vs. document Q&A).

 ## Getting Started